5. Faith in God Should Not Only Be for Seeking Peace and Blessings

 —The Word, Vol. 1.
 The Appearance and Work of God.
 What Viewpoint Believers Ought to Hold

 Today, to believe in the practical God, you must set foot on the right track.
-If you believe in God, you should not only seek blessings, but to love God and know God.
-Through His enlightenment, through your own individual seeking, you can eat and drink His word, develop a real understanding of God, and have a real love of God that comes from your inmost heart.
+If you believe in God, you should not just pursue blessings; rather, you should pursue loving God and knowing God.
+Through His enlightenment, through your own personal pursuing, you can eat and drink His word, develop a real understanding of God, and have a real love of God that comes from your inmost heart.
 In other words, when your love for God is most genuine, and no one can destroy or stand in the way of your love for Him, at this time you are on the right track in your belief in God.
 This proves that you belong to God, for your heart is already in God’s possession and nothing else can then take possession of you.
 Through your experience, through the price you have paid, and through the work of God, you are able to develop an unbidden love for God—and when you do, you will become free from the influence of Satan and will come to live in the light of God’s word.
 Only when you have broken free from the influence of darkness can you be said to have gained God.
-In your belief in God, you must try to seek this goal.
+In your belief in God, you must try to pursue this goal.
 This is the duty of each of you.
 None of you should be satisfied with the current state of affairs.
 You cannot be of two minds toward the work of God, nor can you regard it lightly.
 You should think of God in all respects and at all times, and do all things for His sake.
 And whenever you speak or act, you should place the interests of the house of God first.
-Only thus can you be after God’s heart.
+Only thus can you be in line with God’s intentions.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 You Ought to Live for the Truth Since You Believe in God

-Someone who serves God should not only know how to suffer for Him; more than that, they should understand that the purpose of believing in God is to pursue a love of God.
-God makes use of you not just to refine you or for the sake of making you suffer, but rather He makes use of you so that you may know His actions, know the true significance of human life, and in particular, so that you may know that serving God is not an easy task.
-Experiencing God’s work is not about enjoying grace, but rather about suffering for your love of Him.
+Someone who serves God should not merely know to suffer for Him; more than that, they should understand that the purpose of believing in God is to pursue love of God.
+God makes use of you not just to refine you and make you suffer, but rather He makes use of you so that you may know His actions, know the true significance of human life, and even more so, know that serving God is not an easy task.
+Experiencing God’s work is not about enjoying grace, instead it is more about suffering for your love of Him.
 Since you enjoy God’s grace, you must also enjoy His chastisement; you must experience all of this.
-You can experience God’s enlightenment in you, and you can also experience how He deals with you and judges you.
+You can experience God’s enlightenment in you, and you can also experience how He prunes you and judges you.
 In this way, your experience will be comprehensive.
-God has carried out His work of judgment and chastisement upon you.
-God’s word has dealt with you, but not only that; it has also enlightened and illuminated you.
+God has carried out His work of judgment upon you, and He has also carried out His work of chastisement.
+God’s word has pruned you, but not only that, it has also enlightened and illuminated you.
 When you are negative and weak, God worries for you.
 All of this work is to let you know that everything about man is within God’s orchestrations.
-You may think that believing in God is about suffering, or doing all manner of things for Him; you might think that the purpose of believing in God is so that your flesh may be at peace, or so that everything in your life runs smoothly, or so that you may be comfortable and at ease in all things.
-However, none of these are purposes that people should attach to their belief in God.
+You may think that believing in God is just about suffering, or doing many things for Him, or your flesh being at peace, or everything going smoothly for you, and you being comfortable and at ease in all things.
+None of these are purposes that people should have in their belief in God.
 If you believe for these purposes, then your perspective is incorrect, and it is simply impossible for you to be perfected.
 God’s actions, God’s righteous disposition, His wisdom, His words, and His wondrousness and unfathomableness are all things people ought to understand.
-Having this understanding, you should use it to rid your heart of all personal demands, hopes, and notions.
+Through this understanding, you should come to rid your heart of your personal demands, hopes, and notions.
 Only by eliminating these things can you meet the conditions demanded by God, and it is only by doing this that you can have life and satisfy God.
 The purpose of believing in God is to satisfy Him and to live out the disposition He requires, so that His actions and glory may be manifested through this group of unworthy people.
-This is the correct perspective for believing in God, and this is also the goal that you should seek.
+This is the correct perspective for believing in God, and this is also the goal that you should pursue.
 You should have the right viewpoint about believing in God and you should seek to obtain God’s words.
 You need to eat and drink God’s words and you must be able to live out the truth, and in particular you must be able to see His practical deeds, His wonderful deeds throughout the entire universe, as well as the practical work He does in the flesh.
-People can, through their practical experiences, appreciate just how God does His work on them and what His will is toward them.
-The purpose of all of this is to eliminate people’s corrupt satanic disposition.
-Having cast out all the uncleanliness and unrighteousness inside you, and having cast off your wrong intentions, and having developed true faith in God—only with true faith can you truly love God.
+People can, through their actual experiences, appreciate just how God does His work on them and what His intentions are toward them.
+The purpose of all of this is so they can cast off their corrupt satanic disposition.
+Having cast off all the uncleanliness and unrighteousness inside you, and having cast off your wrong intentions, and having developed true faith in God—only with true faith can you truly love God.
 You can only genuinely love God on the foundation of your belief in Him.
 Can you achieve love for God without believing in Him?
-Since you believe in God, you cannot be muddle-headed about it.
+Since you believe in God, you cannot be muddleheaded about it.
 Some people become full of vigor as soon as they see that faith in God will bring them blessings, but then lose all energy as soon as they see that they have to suffer refinements.
 Is that believing in God?
-Ultimately, you must achieve complete and utter obedience before God in your faith.
-You believe in God but still have demands of Him, have many religious notions you cannot put down, personal interests you cannot let go of, and still you seek blessings of the flesh and want God to rescue your flesh, to save your soul—these are all behaviors of people who have the wrong perspective.
+Ultimately, you must achieve complete and utter submission before God in your faith.
+You believe in God but still have demands of Him, have many religious notions you cannot put down, personal interests you cannot let go of, and still you seek blessings of the flesh and want God to save your flesh, to save your soul—these are all behaviors of people who have the wrong perspective.
 Even though people with religious beliefs have faith in God, they do not seek to change their dispositions and do not pursue knowledge of God, but rather seek only the interests of their flesh.
 Many among you have faiths that belong in the category of religious convictions; this is not true faith in God.
-To believe in God, people must possess a heart that is prepared to suffer for Him and the will to give themselves up.
+To believe in God, people must possess a heart that is prepared to suffer for Him and the resolve to give themselves up.
 Unless people meet these two conditions, their faith in God is not valid, and they will not be able to achieve change in their disposition.
-Only people who genuinely pursue the truth, seek knowledge of God, and pursue life are those who truly believe in God.
+Only people who genuinely pursue the truth, knowledge of God, and life are those who truly believe in God.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Those Who Are to Be Made Perfect Must Undergo Refinement

 Now do you understand what belief in God is?
 Does belief in God mean beholding signs and wonders?
 Does it mean ascending to heaven?
 Believing in God is not easy in the slightest.
 Those religious practices should be purged; pursuing the healing of the sick and the casting out of demons, focusing on signs and wonders, coveting more of God’s grace, peace and joy, pursuing the prospects and comforts of the flesh—these are religious practices, and such religious practices are a vague kind of belief.
 What is real belief in God today?
-It is the acceptance of God’s word as the reality of your life and the knowing of God from His word in order to achieve a true love of Him.
-To be clear: Belief in God is so that you may obey God, love God, and perform the duty that should be performed by a creature of God.
+It is the acceptance of God’s word as your life reality and the knowing of God from His word in order to achieve a true love of Him.
+To be clear: Belief in God is so that you may submit to God, love God, and fulfill the duty that should be fulfilled by a created being.
 This is the aim of believing in God.
-You must achieve a knowledge of the loveliness of God, of how worthy God is of reverence, of how, in His creatures, God does the work of salvation and making them perfect—these are the bare essentials of your belief in God.
-Belief in God is principally the switch from a life of the flesh to a life of loving God; from living within corruption to living within the life of God’s words; it is coming out from under the domain of Satan and living under the care and protection of God; it is being able to achieve obedience to God and not obedience to the flesh; it is allowing God to gain your entire heart, allowing God to make you perfect, and freeing yourself from the corrupt satanic disposition.
-Belief in God is principally so that the power and glory of God may be manifested in you, so that you may do God’s will, and accomplish God’s plan, and be able to bear testimony to God before Satan.
+You must achieve a knowledge of the loveliness of God, of how worthy God is of reverence, of how, in His created beings, God does the work of salvation and making them perfect—these are the bare essentials of your belief in God.
+Belief in God is principally the switch from a life of the flesh to a life of loving God; from living within corruption to living within the life of God’s words; it is coming out from under the power of Satan and living under the care and protection of God; it is being able to achieve submission to God and not submission to the flesh; it is allowing God to gain your entire heart, allowing God to make you perfect, and freeing yourself from the corrupt satanic disposition.
+Belief in God is principally so that the great power and glory of God may be made manifest in you, so that you may follow God’s will, and accomplish God’s plan, and be able to bear testimony to God before Satan.
 Belief in God should not revolve around the desire to behold signs and wonders, nor should it be for the sake of your personal flesh.
-It should be about the pursuit of knowing God, and being able to obey God, and, like Peter, obeying Him until one’s death.
+It should be about the pursuit of knowing God, and being able to submit to God, and, like Peter, submitting to Him until one’s death.
 These are the main aims of believing in God.
 One eats and drinks the word of God in order to know God and satisfy Him.
-Eating and drinking the word of God gives you a greater knowledge of God, only after which can you obey Him.
+Eating and drinking the word of God gives you a greater knowledge of God, only after which can you submit to Him.
 Only with knowledge of God can you love Him, and this is the goal man should have in his belief in God.
 If, in your belief in God, you are always trying to behold signs and wonders, then the viewpoint of this belief in God is wrong.
-Belief in God is principally the acceptance of the word of God as the reality of life.
+Belief in God is principally the acceptance of the word of God as the life reality.
 The aim of God is only attained by putting into practice the words of God from His mouth and carrying them out within yourself.
-In believing in God, man should strive to be made perfect by God, to be able to submit to God, and for complete obedience to God.
-If you can obey God without complaint, be mindful of God’s desires, achieve the stature of Peter, and possess the style of Peter spoken of by God, then that will be when you have achieved success in belief in God, and it will signify that you have been gained by God.
+In believing in God, man should pursue being perfected by God, being able to submit to God, and achieving complete submission to God.
+If you can submit to God without complaint, be considerate of God’s intentions, achieve the stature of Peter, and possess the style of Peter spoken of by God, then that will be when you have achieved success in belief in God, and it will signify that you have been gained by God.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 All Is Achieved by the Word of God